 There are many variables to consider when predicting the number of visitors to Little Cottonwood Canyon in future years, variables such as the availability of parking, trends in recreation use, and how visitors react to crowded recreation activities (that is, whether they adapt to increased crowds or shift to a less crowded location or different activity).
-However, it is likely that the yearly visitation will be greater than the 2.1 million visitors per year estimated for 2013 in An Estimation of Visitor Use in Little Cottonwood, Big Cottonwood, and Millcreek Canyons (Lamborn and Burr 2016).
-Using the same formula to estimate the 2.1 million visitors in 2013, based on predicted population growth and associated potential increase in traffic, the number of visitors in 2050 could increase to about 3.4 million (Fehr & Peers 2018c).
+However, it is likely that the yearly visitation will be greater than the 2.1 million visitors per year estimated for 2013 (Lamborn and Burr 2016).
+Using the same formula to estimate the 2.1 million visitors in 2013, based on predicted population growth and the associated potential increase in traffic, the number of visitors in 2050 could increase to about 3.4 million (Fehr & Peers 2018c).